varnish/Varnish-Book/varnish_book.rst

 - solve real problems,
 - run on modern hardware (64-bit multi-core architectures),
-- work with the kernel, not against it, and
+- work with the kernel, not against it,
+- to translate Varnish Configuration Language (VCL) to C programming language,
-- be extendible via Varnish Modules (Vmods).
+- be extendible via Varnish Modules (Vmods), and
+- reduce lock-contention via its workspace-oriented shared memory model.
 .. - Innovation, not regurgitation

 .. container:: handout

+	.. run on modern hardware
         The focus of Varnish has always been performance and flexibility.
-        That has required some sacrifices.

         Varnish is designed for hardware that you buy today, not the hardware you bought 15 years ago.
 Varnish is designed to run on 64-bit architectures and will scale almost proportional to